GSA/fedramp-gov/pages/tips-cues.md

 <h2>February 2018 Tips & Cues</h2>
 <div class="q1">
-<h3>Q: In the updated <a href="{{site.baseurl}}/assets/resources/documents/CSP_Continuous_Monitoring_Strategy_Guide.pdf">Continuous Monitoring Strategy Guide</a>, I noticed there is now a defined “due date” for low vulnerabilities.
+<h3>Q: In the updated Continuous Monitoring Strategy Guide, I noticed there is now a defined “due date” for low vulnerabilities.
 Does my service offering have to implement that immediately?</h3>

-<p><strong>A:</strong> The FedRAMP Continuous Monitoring Strategy Guide now requires low vulnerabilities to be remediated/mitigated within 180 days.
+<p><strong>A:</strong> The FedRAMP <a href="{{site.baseurl}}/assets/resources/documents/CSP_Continuous_Monitoring_Strategy_Guide.pdf">Continuous Monitoring Strategy Guide</a> now requires low vulnerabilities to be remediated/mitigated within 180 days.
 That requirement took effect on January 31, 2018 when the document was published.
 All newly identified “low” vulnerabilities should have a resolution date (as specified in the POA&M) no later than 180 days after the date of discovery.
 “Low” vulnerabilities that were identified and placed on the POA&M prior to January 31, 2018 may keep the previously assigned resolution date. <em>(February 28, 2018) </em>
 </p>
 </div>

 <div class="q2">
 <h3>Q: Can a Federal Agency require CSPs to be FedRAMP authorized in a request for proposal (RFP)?</h3>

 <p><strong>A:</strong> Federal Agencies cannot require CSPs to be FedRAMP authorized as part of their RFP, but they can state that a CSP needs to be FedRAMP authorized once federal data is placed in the system.
-For more information on contract clauses, please review the FedRAMP Standard Contractual Clauses. <em>(February 28th, 2018)</em>
+For more information on contract clauses, please review the FedRAMP <a href="{{site.baseurl}}/assets/resources/documents/Agency_Standard_Contract_Clauses.pdf">Standard Contractual Clauses</a>. <em>(February 28th, 2018)</em>
 </p>
 </div>